-During fiscal year 2004, the County entered into a lease agreement whereby the lessee began building improvements on land and buildings owned at the Airport.
-During fiscal year 2006, the improvements were completed for a total cost of \$1,165,000, which was capitalized as an asset in the Airport fund with an estimated useful life of 40 years on June 30, 2006.
-The terms of the agreement which began June 30, 2006, allow the lessee to use the property for a period of 17 years, with no payments due during the initial five year term of the lease.
-In subsequent years, the lessee agreed to pay rent equal to the then-prevailing fair market rental value of the original 2,000 square feet of the leased property.
-Deferred inflow of resources in the amount of \$1,165,000 was recorded in the Airport fund at the inception of the lease.
-During fiscal year 2014, this lease was terminated and the buildings were demolished to allow for the construction of a new building.
-Fixed assets were retired and the remaining deferred inflow of resources was eliminated.

 During fiscal year 2006, the County entered into a lease agreement whereby the lessee constructed a building and improvements on land owned at the Airport.
-The total cost of the building and improvements was \$3,100,000, which was capitalized as an asset in the Airport fund with an estimated useful life of 40 years on June 30, 2006.
+The total cost of the building and improvements was \$3,100,000, which was capitalized as an asset in the Airport Fund with an estimated useful life of 40 years on June 30, 2006.
 The terms of the agreement which began June 30, 2006, allow the lessee to use the property for a period of 39 years (primary terms).
 The terms of the lease agreement require that the lessee pay the County annual rent of \$5,200 during the primary terms of the lease with an annual increase of 3% each year.
 The agreement allows an option for the lessee to continue the lease past the 39 year term at a rental payment equal to the fair market rental value of the leased property at that time.
-Deferred inflow of resources in the amount of \$3,100,000 was recorded in the Airport fund at the inception of the lease.
+Deferred inflow of resources in the amount of \$3,100,000 was recorded in the Airport Fund at the inception of the lease.

-During fiscal year 2007, the County entered into a lease agreement whereby the lessee constructed a building and improvements for \$5,500,000, which was capitalized as an asset in the Airport fund with an estimated useful life of 40 years on June 30, 2007.
+During fiscal year 2007, the County entered into a lease agreement whereby the lessee constructed a building and improvements for \$5,500,000, which was capitalized as an asset in the Airport Fund with an estimated useful life of 40 years on June 30, 2007.
 The terms of the agreement, which began December 1, 2006, allow the lessee to use the property for a period of 39 years (primary terms).
 The terms of the lease agreement require that the lessee pay the County annual rent of \$15,750 during the primary terms of the lease with an annual increase of 4% each year.
 The agreement allows an option for the lessee to continue the lease past the 39 year term at a rental payment equal to the fair market rental value of the leased property at that time.
-Deferred inflow of resources in the amount of \$5,500,000 was recorded in the Airport fund on June 30, 2007.
+Deferred inflow of resources in the amount of \$5,500,000 was recorded in the Airport Fund on June 30, 2007.

+During fiscal year 2010, the County entered into a lease agreement whereby the lessee constructed a building and improvements for \$3,000,000, which was capitalized as an asset in the Airport Fund with an estimated useful life of 40 years on June 30, 2010.
+The terms of the agreement, which began June 1, 2009, allow the lessee to use the property for a period of 39 years (primary terms).
+The terms of the lease agreement require that the lessee pay the County annual rent of \$13,208 during the primary terms of the lease with an annual increase of 4% each year.
+Deferred inflow of resources in the amount of \$3,000,000 was recorded in the Airport Fund on June 30, 2010.